apache/beam/beam-site/contribute/contribution-guide.md

 modules as they are not configured for Checkstyle validation.

 ##### Eclipse

 Use a recent eclipse version that includes m2e.
 Currently we recommend Eclipse Neon.
 Start eclipse with a fresh workspace in a separate directory from your checkout.

 1. Install m2e-apt: Beam uses apt annotation processing to provide auto generated code.
-One example is the usage of [google auto value](https://github.com/google/auto/tree/master/value).
+One example is the usage of [Google AutoValue](https://github.com/google/auto/tree/master/value).
 By default m2e does not support this and you will see compile errors.

 	Help
 	-> Eclipse Marketplace